 PAPER – 3 : General Studies- II: Governance, Constitution, Polity, Social Justice and International relations (250 marks)

 • Indian Constitution- historical underpinnings, evolution, features, amendments, significant provisions, and basic structure.

 • Functions and responsibilities of the Union and the States, issues, and challenges pertaining to the

 federal structure, devolution of powers and finances up to local levels and challenges therein.

-• Separation of powers between various organs dispute redressal mechanisms and institutions.
+• Separation of powers between various organs disputes redressal mechanisms and institutions.

 • Comparison of the Indian constitutional scheme with that of other countries

-• Parliament and State Legislatures – structure, functioning, conduct of business, powers & privileges and issues arising out of these.
+• Parliament and State Legislatures – structure, functioning, the conduct of business, powers & privileges, and issues arising out of these.

 • Structure, organization and functioning of the Executive and the Judiciary Ministries and Departments

 of the Government; pressure groups and formal/informal associations and their role in the Polity.

 • Salient features of the Representation of People’s Act.

 • Appointment to various Constitutional posts, powers, functions, and responsibilities of various

 • Statutory, regulatory and various quasi-judicial bodies